classBabacar/Connect4/README.md

 Bug Fix: **July 8, 2019**
 - There was a lot of problems with the rematch functionality so I needed to organize the code/refactor because it was starting to get messy but now it makes sense and going forward I will be able to add more features such as a log of the moves.

+Bug Fix: **July 31, 2019**
+- In the event the AI wins against you and you deny a swap and play it again and no matter what the result(win/lose/tie) and deny a rematch there would be a instance of the board generated after because I wasn't properly ending the game.

 # Running Code using Makefile